jcarreon808/express-gallery/README.md

 - in another terminal pane, run the command `sequelize db:migrate`
 - `gulp` to begin the server, it will automatically open your browser.

+###Optional

+If you would like an auto populated gallery:
+- run the command `sequelize db:seed:all` in your terminal